Our Story

 Tom Lewis

-Tom Lewis has over 40-years of experience in the forest industry and private business in Western Canada and is currently the President and Owner of Lewis Management Systems Ltd., Vice President Business Development for the Sasuchan Development Corporation, and a Director for several private Companies in British Columbia.
-Tom also currently serves on the Board for the College of New Caledonia.
+With over 40 years of extensive experience in the forest industry and private business across Western Canada, Tom Lewis currently holds the positions of President and Owner at Lewis Management Systems Ltd., Vice President Business Development for the Sasuchan Development Corporation, and Director for various private companies in British Columbia.
+Additionally, Tom serves as a Board Member for the College of New Caledonia.

-As a business consultant, Tom provides management, business start-up, and continuous improvement services to a variety of clients in the industrial and resource sectors.
-Tom worked for Canfor Corporation for 17-years and was Vice President Woodlands – Canada where he was responsible for forestry operations and fibre supply to 16 primary manufacturing facilities and represented Canfor on forest policy, sustainability, environmental leadership and stakeholder relationships at a regional and provincial level in BC and Alberta.
+Functioning as a seasoned business consultant, Tom offers his expertise in management, business start-ups, and continuous improvement services to clients in the industrial and resource sectors.
+His 17-year tenure with Canfor Corporation saw him in the role of Vice President Woodlands – Canada.
+In this capacity, he was responsible for overseeing forestry operations and fiber supply to 16 primary manufacturing facilities.
+Tom also represented Canfor on matters of forest policy, sustainability, environmental leadership, and stakeholder relationships at both regional and provincial levels in BC and Alberta.

-Tom is a Registered Professional Forester (RPF) who holds a Certificate in Conflict Resolution from the Justice Institute of BC, a Green Belt in Six Sigma and several advanced Lean Production System credentials.
-Tom has 3 Children and has lived in Prince George with his wife Mary Clare since 1992.
+Tom is a Registered Professional Forester (RPF) and holds a Certificate in Conflict Resolution from the Justice Institute of BC.
+He has attained a Green Belt in Six Sigma and holds several advanced Lean Production System credentials.
+Residing in Prince George with his wife Mary Clare since 1992, Tom is the proud father of three children.

 Connect With Us